Study in Germany

 • Food: €200 – €300 per month.

-• Health Insurance: Mandatory for all students and costs around €110 – €130 per month for those under 30.
+• Health Insurance: Mandatory for all students — costs around €110 – €130 per month.
+See our student health insurance guidance.

 • Transportation: Often covered by the semester contribution’s public transport pass.